Dany1978/lab-maps-sdk-android-display-a-map/README.md

 **WARNING:** Keep in mind that the API key is personal and can't be shared nor pushed to the public repository.
 By doing that you would violate terms and conditions.

+## Example App

+At the end of a day, you will create an Android app which will look like this:

 ![0-example-app](assets/0-example-app.png)

 ## Requirements